Neuroregeneration: Central nervous system regeneration

 Unlike peripheral nervous system injury, injury to the central nervous system is not followed by extensive regeneration.
 It is limited by the inhibitory influences of the glial and extracellular environment.
 The hostile, non-permissive growth environment is, in part, created by the migration of myelin-associated inhibitors, astrocytes, oligodendrocytes, oligodendrocyte precursors, and microglia.
 The environment within the CNS, especially following trauma, counteracts the repair of myelin and neurons.
 Growth factors are not expressed or re-expressed; for instance, the extracellular matrix is lacking laminins.
 Glial scars rapidly form, and the glia actually produce factors that inhibit remyelination and axon repair; for instance, NOGO and NI-35.
 The axons themselves also lose the potential for growth with age, due to a decrease in GAP43 expression, among others.

 Slower degeneration of the distal segment than that which occurs in the peripheral nervous system also contributes to the inhibitory environment because inhibitory myelin and axonal debris are not cleared away as quickly.
 All these factors contribute to the formation of what is known as a glial scar, which axons cannot grow across.
 The proximal segment attempts to regenerate after injury, but its growth is hindered by the environment.
-It is important to note that central nervous system axons have been proven to regrow in permissive environments; therefore, the primary problem to central nervous system axonal regeneration is crossing or eliminating the inhibitory lesion site.
+Central nervous system axons have been proven to regrow in permissive environments; therefore, the primary problem to central nervous system axonal regeneration is crossing or eliminating the inhibitory lesion site.
 Another problem is that the morphology and functional properties of central nervous system neurons are highly complex, for this reason a neuron functionally identical cannot be replaced by one of another type (Llinás' law).